-In pursuing his literary career, Dr. Randy Overbeck has clearly heeded this sage advice.
-From the beginning, he has chosen to set his narratives—whether edge-of-your-seat thriller, classical whodunit, or eerie ghost story—squarely in the realm of school.
-His three plus decades of experience as a teacher, professor and school leader has infused his writing with a rare authenticity about the world of education, even as the protagonists of his tales tackle daunting, out-sized challenges.
+Before becoming a best-selling author, Dr. Randy Overbeck served a children for nearly four decades as a teacher, college professor and school leader, a career he cherished.
+This extensive and in-depth experience has infused his writing with a rare authenticity about the world of education, even as the protagonists of his tales tackle daunting, out-sized challenges.

 In his career, Dr. Overbeck has held a wide range of positions and has brought this knowledge and insight to the characters he has created.
-For example, in his early years, he served as an English teacher and student newspaper adviser, much the same as Dee Dee Sterber, the heroine of Leave No Child Behind.
-(Leave No Child Behind, a thriller about the terrorist takeover of a small town school and the teacher who confronts the intruders in her own hallways, was published in 2010).
+For example, he began his educational career as an English teacher and student newspaper adviser, much the same as Dee Dee Sterber, the heroine of Leave No Child Behind.
+(Leave No Child Behind, a thriller about the takeover of a small town school by a terrorist cell and the teacher who confronts the intruders in her own hallways, was published in 2011).

-When he is not writing, Dr. Overbeck is often in demand as a speaker to groups, large and small.
+When he is not writing, Dr. Overbeck is in much demand as a speaker to groups, large and small.
 His speaking experiences run the gamut from delivering a keynote at a national conference to a participant in a federal policy debate on education.
-During the past several years, he has shared his tribute, “Teachers--the Real American Heroes” with more than 150 clubs and organizations, introducing audiences across the country to his first novel, Leave No Child Behind.
-More Recently, Dr. Overbeck has shared his two new programs, about ghosts “Things Still Go Bump in the Night,” and "A Few Favorite Haunts."
+During the past several years, he has shared his programs about teachers, ghosts and the world of publishing with hundreds of clubs, groups and organizations.
+Currently, Dr. Overbeck is sharing three multi-media presentations, “Things Still Go Bump in the Night,” and "A Few Favorite Haunts" and “Everything You Want to Know about Publishing.”
 Click here to request Dr. Overbeck speak to your organization, chapter or book club.